 In 2021, five states are due to hold elections: Assam, Kerala, Puducherry, Tamil Nadu, and West Bengal.
 Voters will elect members of each state’s Legislative Assembly.
 These elections, involving 180 million voters, will be a key test for the national parties, but regional parties also play a big role.
 Meanwhile, farmers protests continue in and around New Delhi.

-India’s tensions with both China and Pakistan are growing.
+India’s tensions with both China are growing.
 Since May 2020, a long-standing border dispute has grown hot, and shots have been fired.

 Tensions are also rising between India and Pakistan.
 In a surprise geopolitical development, on August 5, 2019, the Modi government made a unilateral decision to strip the Indian-controlled part of Kashmir of its autonomy.
 The region, which is majority Muslim, is claimed by both India and Pakistan and has sparked three wars.
 For seventy years, the Indian-controlled part – established as the state of Jammu and Kashmir – enjoyed a high degree of autonomy, but Modi announced that the state would be downgraded into two union territories, effectively centralizing control.
 The area has been on virtual lockdown for over a year, and many have been detained, including prominent political leaders.

 Meanwhile, Pakistan is taking steps to incorporate the part of Kashmir it administers – Gilgit-Baltistan – more fully into the Pakistani state, infuriating India.

 Aarti Betigeri, Lowy Institute’s The Interpreter (March 26, 2021): In India, a taste of political variety

 Ankita Mukhopadhyay, DW (March 26, 2021): India: Why West Bengal state elections are a test for secularism

 AP (March 26, 2021): India election: Modi faces big challenges in Muslim areas